Jetthiago/guidom/README.md

 /* will return a handlebars template function that you can pass the context (or data if you prefer): */ index({name: "Boris", id:"455"}); // > Wellcome back Boris, id: 455.
 ```
-I'am working at this documentation.
-I'll update it when it's ready.
-For now this will be the placeholder:
-**Side note: I'm not very good at english as it's not my mother tongue so expect grammar errors.**
+**Side note: I'm not very good at english as it's not my native language so expect grammar errors.**
-**Side note²: I will publish this module to npm when I address the majority of the possible bugs and add the features that I have in mind.
-For now if you want to use this module clone this repo, use `npm link` and require this module on your own node app.
-Or add to your dependencies tree: {"guidom": "Jetthiago/guidom"} and `npm install`**

 * * *
 ### compile(firstArg, [secondArg], [options], [callback])